Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

 - Define users/personas/needs/customer demands in the power metrics/measurements/management
 - Develop methodology to assess organizational maturity and capability to implement improvements
 - Identify areas of focus on performance per Watt, power savings, etc
 - Identify, define, and develop methodology, tools, framework for evaluation - how do products and tools fit the users in the area?
+What is the standard/benchmark for evaluation and efficiency/green score?
-- Evaluate architectures - what power measurement and management as well as performance gaps are there?
+- Evaluate architectures, for example, power measurement and management as well as performance gaps
+- Create recommendations to help users tie improvements to carbon net zero goals
+- Community outreach on any items within scope, for instance blogs/twitter/conferences/podcasts/meetups et cetera
 - Integrate common tooling into different projects, particularly where that tooling is a CNCF project
 - Identify, define, and develop procedures to improve environmental sustainability factors, benchmarks for the quantification of energy consumption of software, techniques to manage software such that the overall energy consumption and associated carbon is reduced.
 - Identify, define, and develop procedures and technologies that can be used to create carbon "unit economics"
 - Enhance energy efficiency and reduce carbon footprint of CNCF projects both on-prem and Cloud services
 - Define, prevent, and identify patterns of overt and inadvertent greenwashing
-- Collaborate with existing efforts from perspective of Cloud Native
+- Collaborate with existing efforts, especially from the standpoint of cloud native
-- Limit the scope of our activities by referring to the [CNCF Cloud Native definition](https://github.com/cncf/toc/blob/main/DEFINITION.md)

 ### Out of scope
 - Form an umbrella organization beyond the CNCF
 - Establish a compliance and standards body beyond the CNCF
+- Evaluate individual company infrastructures
+- Focus outside of Cloud Native Technologies, according to the [CNCF Cloud Native definition](https://github.com/cncf/toc/blob/main/DEFINITION.md)

 <!---
 ### Under Consideration